amadeus4dev/amadeus-python/README.rst

 This library conveniently maps every API path to a similar path.

 For example, ``GET /v2/reference-data/urls/checkin-links?airlineCode=BA`` would be:

 .. code:: py

     amadeus.reference_data.urls.checkin_links.get(airlineCode='BA')

 Similarly, to select a resource by ID, you can pass in the ID to the singular path.

 For example, ``GET /v2/shopping/hotel-offers/XZY`` would be:

 .. code:: py

-    amadeus.shopping.hotel_offer('4BA070CE929E135B3268A9F2D0C51E9D4A6CF318BA10485322FA2C7E78C7852E').get()
+    amadeus.shopping.hotel_offer('XYZ').get()

-You can make any arbitrary API call as well directly with the ``.get``
+You can make any arbitrary API call directly with the ``.get`` method as well:
-method:

 .. code:: py

     amadeus.get('/v2/reference-data/urls/checkin-links', airlineCode='BA')

-Or with ``POST`` using ``.client.post`` method:
+Or, with ``POST`` method:

 .. code:: py